StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

 ::::
 :::::

-::: warning center
+::: warning center skip
 So, working with and understanding objects is key to understanding JavaScript as a language.
 :::

 ---
-# JavaScript Datatypes
+# JavaScript employs two Types of Datatypes

 <!-- JS employs two primary data types -->